-While I wait for rhubarb to materialize, I wanted to share with you this easy spring recipe I think you’ll love.
-A few years ago, my neighbors gifted me with a bounty of lemons from their tree and I used them to create a pie, macarons, and this French yogurt loaf recipe from Bon Appetit.
+A while back, my neighbors gifted me with a bounty of lemons from their tree and I used them to create a pie, macarons, and this French yogurt loaf recipe from Bon Appetit.

-It was excellent.
-Light and soft and tender, and so perfect with a little bit of whipped cream.
-It was like the sleeper movie of brunch dishes.
+I made the lemon loaf for a weekend brunch and it was excellent.
+Light, soft, and tender, and so perfect with a little bit of whipped cream on top.
+It was the sleeper hit of brunch.
 It looked unassuming, but when my guests started trying it, everyone asked me for the recipe.
 So, I decided to make it again.
-I think it’s because this recipe calls for vegetable oil instead of butter and Greek yogurt instead of buttermilk.
-Butter tends to result in a denser cake, where oil gives it more height and a lighter crumb.
-Thanks, science!

 - 2 tsp. baking powder